apiato/documentation/docs/components/main-components/controllers.md

 serving the requested data and constructing the corresponding response.

 To generate new controllers
-you may use the `apiato:generate:controller` interactive command:
+you may use the `apiato:make:controller` interactive command:

 ```
-php artisan apiato:generate:controller
+php artisan apiato:make:controller
 ```

 ## Definition & Principles